hellonico/origami/README.md

 ![](doc/new.png)

-# Support for OpenCV4-beta is in.
+# Support for OpenCV 4.0.0 is in!

 Origami is an opencv generated wrapper for Clojure which allows some of the opencv code to be written in a concise way, by putting emphasis on processing pipelines.